What were you wearing?

 As much as it hurts me to know that we must take these precautions, that we must be proactive, I still believe this is the way we will protect ourselves until the day we don’t have to anymore when the world is a good place and we can walk through the park at night taking in the pinpricks of dotted light in the sky, listen to the tranquil lake folding into the bank, instead of daunting padding of heavy footsteps behind us and wonder what will happen?

-And for the record, I was wearing jeans and a hoodie.
+And for the record, I was wearing my school uniform.